 “La Biagiola” program is open to any archaeology or anthropology students, or simply to students interested in learning more about the subject.
 We provide an exciting opportunity for a first-hand experience in archaeological fieldwork.
 You’ll take part in the exploration of an ancient site in Tuscany, working alongside expert archaeologists and foreign students.
 The school also provide a complete formation in standing building archaeology, survey and medieval castles studies.
 This program is offered in collaboration with the cultural heritage office of Tuscany, the regional authority that manages archaeological sites and monuments.
 In addition to the archaeological experience, you will be able to enjoy a wide range of cultural sites, historic monuments, and natural sites of Tuscany.

-"la Biagiola" International School of ArchaeologyThree exciting shifts (May, July and August): a nine-week program uncovering ancient Etruscan, Roman, and Lombard civilizations!
+"la Biagiola" International School of ArchaeologyThree exciting shifts (May, July and August): an eight-week program uncovering ancient Etruscan, Roman, and Lombard civilizations!

 WHAT ABOUT A SCHOOL OF ARCHAEOLOGY IN TUSCANY?